garynotethan/odin_recipes/README.md

 After completing this project, I will learn:
  - basic HTML skills
  - basic git skills
+ - how to make milk bread
- - how to make various breads.
+ - how to make homemade chicken shawarma

 This is the recipe for Japanese Milk Bread that I found